 Let’s face it: sharing is over-rated!

 When our oldest was very young, she would have play dates with her friends in which this situation would happen: She would be playing with a particular toy and friend #1 would come along and take it from her to start playing with it.
 She would take it on the chin and then grab another toy to play with it for a few minutes.
 Then, friend #2 would come along and take it.
 She had no problem just going and getting another toy.

 But then the possessive switch flipped in her head.
 Suddenly, she was upset at the thought of a so-called friend grabbing her toy and taking it for himself.
 She wasn’t going to take it!

 We came up with a solution.
 No, not the “sharing is caring” solution you read about in the magazines on parenting.

 We taught her to TRADE!

 The benefits were wonderful.
-Tantrums solved, every baby happy with a toy, life in toddler world was wonderful again.
+Tantrums solved, every tot happy with a toy.
+Life in toddler world was wonderful again.
 And here is why I think it works:

-2. There is an immediate switch to a new activity without the lag time that can create boredom (which leads to tantrums).
-Each child suddenly has something new to do without having to discover it for herself.
+There is an immediate switch to a new activity without the lag time that can create boredom (which leads to tantrums).
+Each child suddenly has something new to do without having to discover it for himself.
 It is a boredom buster for both kids.

 I know this is a bit of a different parenting strategy.
 What are some of the unorthodox ideas you have come up to teach your kids and keep the peace around the house?
 I would love to hear from you!